MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 **Use strong controls that filter, detect, and block unauthorized access**, including parameters like user identity and location, device health, workload context, data classification, and anomalies.

-For example, your workload might need to be accessed by third-party identities, entities like vendors, partners, and customers.
+For example, your workload might need to be accessed by third-party identities like vendors, partners, and customers.
 They need the appropriate level of access rather than the default permissions that you provide to full-time employees.
 Clear differentiation of external accounts makes it easier to prevent and detect attacks that come from these vectors.

 Your choice of IdP must be able to provide that differentiation, provide built-in features that grant permissions based on the least privilege, and provide built-in threat intelligence.
 This includes monitoring of access requests and sign-ins.
 The Azure IdP is Microsoft Entra ID.
 For more information, see the [Azure facilitation section](#azure-facilitation) of this article.